yoyosan/freelancing-docker/README.md

 ## About

-Based on Laradock, you can use this folder to start only what you need for your freelancing services.
+Based on [Laradock](https://github.com/laradock/laradock) but without all the BS services, you can use this folder to start only what you need for your freelancing services.

 What's included?
 * Apache 2.4